scottdennis333/VP-Bot/Readme.md

 ## Configuration
 The bot's behavior is controlled via the config.yml file.
 Before running the bot you will need to update the config.yml file based on your screens resolution and location/window size of the last war game.

-You also need to update the `pytesseract_path` to the correct path for your machine.
+The `pytesseract_path` is currently the default path but you may need to update it based on your machine

 There is a `location.py` script that will print your mouse location every 3 seconds.
 You can use this to find the x,y coordinates for your screen and update the config.yml with the new coordinate.